4 minute read

 Benefits of Understanding the Technical Domain

 There are several benefits to product managers who have a strong understanding of the technical domain of their product.
-Here are a few of the most significant:
+This isn’t to say that non-technical managers cannot be successful but think of these skills as a springboard your ideas, and career, to the next level.

 Positioning Yourself as a Lifelong Learner